Daryl Mitchell (New Zealand cricketer): 2022 ICC T20 World Cup

 In September 2022, Mitchell was named in New Zealand's squad for the 2022 ICC Men's T20 World Cup.

 2023 Cricket World Cup

 In September 2023, he was included in New Zealand's 15-member squad for the 50-over World Cup in India.
 He played a remarkable role in the 2023 Cricket World Cup and almost won the match for New Zealand in the semi final against India by scoring a wonderful 134 off 119 balls.

 2024 ICC T20 World Cup

-In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in New Zealand's squad for the 2024 ICC Men's T20 World Cup tournament.

+2025–present

+On 19 November 2025, he overtook Rohit Sharma to become the world No. 1 batter in the ICC Men's ODI Rankings.
+He became the second Kiwi ever to claim the top ranking, 46 years after Glenn Turner in 1979.
+He continued his strong form in New Zealand's 2026 ODI series against India, hitting 352 runs, including two consecutive centuries in the second and third matches, and was named the player of the series.
+New Zealand won the series 2–1, their first ODI series in India.